Our Initiatives

 Forest

-The Sikanderpur watershed and forest area is a breathtaking 80-acre oasis nestled alongside the bustling Gurgaon-Faridabad road.
+The Sikanderpur Pahadi is a breathtaking 80-acre oasis nestled alongside the bustling Gurgaon-Faridabad road.
 This historical village, with its lush greenery and sparkling pond, was once a picturesque spot.
 The pond had become a murky cesspool, polluted by sewage and waste from the surrounding village and office complexes.

 Ghata Bundh